 Old Markham is the historic centre of Markham.
 64 families of Mennonites from Upstate New York led by William Berczy settled here in 1794 and began farming the land and developing industry around the saw and grist mills.
 This community was known as Reesorville for a while after a prominent mill owner Joseph Reesor.
 Over the years other groups moved to the area and industry grew.
 When the first post office was opened in 1828 the name was changed to Markham.
 The area has known unrest in the Mackenzie Rebellion of 1837 with tensions between reformers and the family compact.
 Captain John Button raised armed troops of militia to end the violence.
 Markham was a divided region during this time.

-By 1857, improvements in transportation, growing population and urbanisation invited the growth of new industries like tanneries, farm implement and furniture manufacturers.
-Markham Village Station opened in 1871 but after the turn of the century the industries found themselves competing and losing to larger companies in Toronto and so by 1900 Markham Village was back to being a largely agricultural community.
+By 1857, improvements in transportation, a growing population, and urbanisation invited the growth of new industries like tanneries, farm implements, and furniture manufacturers.
+Markham Village Station opened in 1871 but after the turn of the century, the industries found themselves competing and losing to larger companies in Toronto and so by 1900 Markham Village was back to being a largely agricultural community.

-After World War II, Toronto was expanding and Markham became attractive to immigrants from all over the world and in the 1970’s highway 404 was established to better transport links between Toronto and its northern neighbours.
+After World War II, Toronto was expanding and Markham became attractive to immigrants from all over the world.
+Additionally, in the 1970s highway 404 was established to improve transport links between Toronto and its northern neighbours.

-Through all the development, Markham Village has retained its charm and we can still see it’s roots showing through the urbanisation and change that has happened over the years.
-Markham Main Street especially is proud of its heritage and is careful to preserve of it.
+Through all the development, Markham Village has retained its charm and we can see its roots, still visible through the ensuing urbanisation over the years.
+Markham Main Street especially is proud of its heritage and is careful to preserve it.

 Transport & Commuting

 These communities have Markham Village GO station located on Markham Main Street.
 The proximity of Highway 7 and Highway 407 makes this area extremely convenient for both commuters who use the railway and who drive downtown.
-You can drive or cycle to the station from any part of the community in around 10-minutes or 7-minutes respectively.
-The commute from the station to downtown Toronto is usually around 30 – 40-minutes.
+You can drive or cycle to the station from any part of the community in less than 10 minutes.
+The commute from the station to downtown Toronto is usually around 30 – 40 minutes.
 It is relatively easy to get around by bus to other parts of Markham via York Region Transport as there are four main roads inside the community and four arterial roads surrounding it.

 Shopping in Old Markham & Markham Village

-The main shopping area is in Main Street Markham which is north of Highway 7 to the Bullock Drive area, where most of the stores are individually or family owned businesses.
-There is a plethora of choice and very interesting wares to see, food to eat and services offered.
+The main shopping area is in Main Street Markham which is north of Highway 7 to the Bullock Drive area, where most of the stores are individually or family-owned businesses.
+There is a plethora of choices and very interesting wares to see, food to eat and services offered.
 There is something for everyone.
-In the summer months there is usually a Farmers Market on a Saturday.
-Other plazas include Station Plaza – opposite the Station, a plaza at Wooten Way and Highway 7, Mint Leaf Plaza at the corner of Mintleaf Gate and 16th Avenue and a plaza at the corner of Fincham Avenue and 16th.
-All of these have lots of independently owned stores, restaurants and fast food take-aways.
+In the summer months, there is usually a Farmers Market on a Saturday.
+Other plazas include Station Plaza – opposite the Station, a plaza at Wooten Way and Highway 7, Mintleaf Plaza at the corner of Mintleaf Gate and 16th Avenue and a plaza at the corner of Fincham Avenue and 16th.
+All of these have lots of independently owned stores, restaurants and fast food takeaways.